mr-karan/doggo/README.md

   --color                     Defaults to true.
 Set --color=false to disable colored output.
   --debug                     Enable debug logging.
   --time                      Shows how long the response took from the server.
+  --short                     Short output format.
+Shows only the response section.
 ```

 ---